mumuki/mumuki-laboratory/README.md

 ## How can I contribute?

 1. Navigate Mumuki at http://mumuki.io, and submit issues for every thing you dislike
-1. Check the current issues, fork the repository, and take any of your interest.
-Then pull request it.
+1. Check the current issues, fork the repository and take any of your interest.
+Then check our [contributing guide](https://github.com/mumuki/mumuki-platform/wiki/Contributing) and start a pull request
 1. Choose your preffered language and create your test runner server, or help with existing runners development.
 Use any of these for inspiration:
   * [mumuki-hspec-server](https://github.com/mumuki/mumuki-hspec-server) (written in Haskell)
   * [mumuki-rspec-server](https://github.com/mumuki/mumuki-rspec-server)  (written in Ruby)